erichegt/askbot-devel/askbot/doc/source/index.rst

 `Mike Chen <http://cn.linkedin.com/in/mikegangchen>`_ and Sailing Cai.

-If you have any questions installing or tweaking askbot - please do not hesitate to ask at the forum_ or email to admin@askbot.org.
+If you have any questions installing or tweaking askbot - please do not hesitate to ask at the forum_ or by email at admin@askbot.org.

 Prerequisites
 ======================